nmshd/documentation/_docs_use-cases/use-case-device-get-appruntime-version-information.md

 {% include properties_list.html %}

-This use case retrieves the runtime version of the app.
+This use case retrieves the Runtime version of the App.